 Eating and Diet

-Save space for treats.
+- Save space for treats.
 Visiting France?
 It’d be a sin not to try out some crepes.
-On days you’ll be indulging in some cheat day action, try to keep other meals and snacks on the healthy side.
+And that’s just fine.
+On days you’ll be indulging more than usual, try to keep other meals and snacks on the healthy side.

 - Stay regular.
 No, not that kind of regular.
-Keeping a fairly consistent diet helps maintain weight better than being erratic .
-If you don’t normally supersize meals or scarf down bags of chips, vacation isn’t the time to start.
+Keeping a fairly consistent diet helps maintain weight better than being erratic.

 - Visit food markets.
-They’re a great place to soak up culture and eat delicious — and cheap — fresh food.
-It’s better for the environment, you’ll pick what you’re eating, and burn off calories while walking.
+They’re a great place to soak up local culture and eat delicious—and cheap—fresh food.
+Local food is better for the environment; you get to pick what you’re eating; and you’ll even squeeze in some movement as you walk around the market.
 Talk about a win-win-win.

 - Pack snacks.
-Take your own snacks when you’re out and about for the day to stave off hunger.
+When you plan to be out all day, bring along your own healthy snacks to stave off hunger.
 It’ll keep money in your pocket and away from unhealthier options (we’re looking at you, golden arches).
 Trail mix, granola bars, or even PB&J sandwiches are all healthy, portable options.

 - Make your own meals.
-If you’re staying somewhere with kitchen access, whip up your own delicious meals.
-You’re more likely to eat something nutritious and tasty at home — and you’ll know exactly what’s in it.
+If you’re staying somewhere with kitchen access, take the time to whip up your own delicious meals as much as often doing your stay.
+You’re more likely to eat something nutritious at home—and you’ll know exactly what’s in it.

 - Beware of drinks.
-A single cocktail can contain hundreds of calories.
-If a drink is necessary (and sometimes it is!), try some of these healthier drinks.
+A single cocktail can contain loads of sugar (and calories).
+If a stiff drink is necessary (and sometimes it is!), try some of these healthier drinks instead.

 Exercise and Fitness